lorciv/aoc2023/README.md

 ## Day 1

 Initially, part 2 worked on tests but failed on input.
 I couldn't understand why.
-Then on Reddit I read that the program needs to take into account overlapping words.
+Then on r/adventofcode I read that the program needs to take into account overlapping words.
 It was a simple change in the code, but left me disheartened.